centroid457/private_values/README.md

 # private_values

-Designed to use private data like username/pwd kept secure in OsEnvironment or IniFile for your several home projects at ones.
+Designed to use private data like username/pwd kept secure in OsEnvironment or Ini/Json-File for your several home projects at ones.
 And not open it in public.
-Main goals: short implementation and OOP usage.

 ## Features
-1. get values from:
+1. load values to instance attrs from:
    * Environment
    * iniFile
    * JsonFile

-2. raise if no name in destination
+2. attr acess
+   * via any lettercase
+   * as attr on instance
+   * like dict key on instance

 ## License
 See the [LICENSE](LICENSE) file for license rights and limitations (MIT).